 A contact lens is a thin disk which floats on the surface of the eye, providing vision correction.
-Almost everyone can wear contact lenses, regardless of the type or extent of their vision problems.
 Mosier Eye Center offers an array of contact lenses to suit our patients’ individual needs.
 All contact lenses require a prescription.

 Types Of Contact Lenses

-Disposable soft lenses are intended to be thrown out and replaced after they have been worn for a certain period of time.
-This makes them even easier to maintain than regular soft contacts.
+Disposable soft lenses are intended for 1-day of daily wear use.
+They are available in most prescriptions, including bifocal and toric (for astigmatism).
+This is the latest option in contact lens technology, and convenience.
+It is also one of the healthiest options available.
+They are easier to maintain than regular soft contacts.
 Many disposable lenses are designed for either replacement every morning, every two weeks, or even every month.
 Daily-wear disposables are worn during waking hours only, while extended-wear disposables can be worn for longer periods.

 Replace every two weeks.
 Not intended to be worn overnight.